 All they remember is, “I didn’t like how I felt when I looked at the videos on that channel and this channel doesn’t look like it’s going in a very good direction because of the comments”.

-The clean community is a big step I’ve finally taken going forward.
+Cleaning the community is a big step I’ve finally taken going forward.
 No more of letting people come by and say things that are purely hateful like “Your voice is terrible and I hate what you have to say”.
 You don’t need to even leave that comment.

-What happens when your Youtube subscribers don’t see what they originally subscribed for?
+What happens when your YouTube subscribers don’t see what they originally subscribed for?

 I’ve done videos on so many different topics that have got me subscribers and then I’ve stopped making videos on those topics.
 Therefore, subscribers are consistently seeing videos that are not related to what they originally subscribed for.
-That gives YouTube negative feedback as people unsubscribe and hide my videos.
+This gives YouTube negative feedback as people unsubscribe and hide my videos.